Connect with us

 Despite these tactical effects and limited operational gains, drones are strategically ineffective.

 Drones have not, and are not likely to, shape the outcome of the war in Ukraine.
-They have not Ukraine to break its stalemate with Russia, nor have they encouraged Russia to end its occupation of Ukraine.
+They have not allowed Ukraine to break its stalemate with Russia, nor have they encouraged Russia to end its occupation of Ukraine.

 To the extent drones have been strategically consequential, the implications have been psychological.

 Russia and Ukraine use drones to terrorize each other’s citizens as well as generate propaganda to stiffen their own citizens’ resolve.
-Russian and Ukrainian also perceive drones as providing advantages, encouraging them to invest in these capabilities and perpetuate what I call the cult of the drone.
+Russian and Ukrainian leaders also perceive drones as providing advantages, encouraging them to invest in these capabilities and perpetuate what I call the cult of the drone.

-A of drone attacks hits Moscow.
+A series of drone attacks hits Moscow.

 The lesson from Ukraine is that while drones have some value at the tactical and operational levels of war, they are strategically inconsequential.
 They are not a magic bullet, offering a game-changing capability to decide the fate of nations.